 1992 At the height of the Youth homelessness crisis, Sally Chapman researched local support and obtained grants from Mid Devon District Council and Devon County Council Social Services, plus donations from churches, to start a deposit guarantee scheme, allowing people to access private rented accommodation.

-1994 Weekly drop-in run by Sally and Neil Babbage on a volunteer basis at The Old Bakery in Westexe, Tiverton.
+1994 Weekly drop-in run by 2 volunteers at The Old Bakery in Westexe, Tiverton.

 1995 CHAT registered as an independent charity.
 Work expanded to include regular housing advice surgeries in Crediton, Cullompton and Tiverton.
 Through effective partnership with MDDC and Social Services, CHAT’s success in housing non-statutory homeless became evident.